lifu5/cmi_image/README.md

  ## part 2 system matrix calculation
- In this code, we use strip model (overlap area) to compute the weight of pixels.
+ In this code, we use area intersection model (AIM) to compute the weight of pixels.
  - Area of intersection between a strip of finite width and a pixel.
  - Can be computed fast by pre-computing the pixel footprint.